 - Get out of the house.
 Having as active a lifestyle as possible outside of the home can be refreshing for older adults.
 Help elder loved ones go out for hair appointments, shopping trips, visits with friends, and other fun outings, as much as they are comfortable.
 Even simply going outdoors and relaxing on the front porch when weather allows can significantly elevate someone’s mood and outlook.

-At Advanced Home Health Care, experts in rehabilitation services in Burlington, IA and surrounding area, it is our aim to help seniors attain the highest possible quality of life at all times.
+At Advanced Home Health Care, it is our aim to help seniors attain the highest possible quality of life at all times.
 Our thoroughly trained and knowledgeable caregivers provide cheerful companionship, engaging activities, transportation, and much more.
-Contact our Burlington, IA home health care team of experts online or at 800.791.7785 and find out the difference our in-home care services can make for your senior loved one!
-See our full Iowa home care service area.
+Contact our team of home care experts online or at 800.791.7785 to learn more about our West Point, Iowa home care and the communities we serve.